-Where DFSNZ is conducting an investigation into a possible anti-doping rule violation under Rules 2.2 to 2.11, DFSNZ may notify the National Sporting Organisation, International Federation, Major Event Organisation or other relevant Signatory to the Code of the investigation and the information which it has obtained and the identity of the Participant or any other Person under investigation at any time before it has reached a decision on whether to bring anti-doping rule Violation Proceedings, where DFSNZ considers that such notification is necessary to allow for the consideration of the imposition of a Provisional Suspension, required in order to carry out the investigation effectively or to otherwise implement these Rules.
+Where the Commission is conducting an investigation into a possible anti-doping rule violation under Rules 2.2 to 2.11, the Commission may notify the National Sporting Organisation, International Federation, Major Event Organisation or other relevant Signatory to the Code of the investigation and the information which it has obtained and the identity of the Participant or any other Person under investigation at any time before it has reached a decision on whether to bring anti-doping rule Violation Proceedings, where the Commission considers that such notification is necessary to allow for the consideration of the imposition of a Provisional Suspension, required in order to carry out the investigation effectively or to otherwise implement these Rules.

-In the course of an investigation, DFSNZ may inform any other third party of the investigation where it considers that this is required in order to carry out the investigation effectively.
-Where DFSNZ informs such a third party of any aspect of an investigation, it will give notice to the third party of the confidential nature of the investigation as set out in Rule 14.
+In the course of an investigation, the Commission may inform any other third party of the investigation where it considers that this is required in order to carry out the investigation effectively.
+Where the Commission informs such a third party of any aspect of an investigation, it will give notice to the third party of the confidential nature of the investigation as set out in Rule 14.

-At any stage in an investigation DFSNZ may decide that it will bring anti-doping rule Violation Proceedings.
-Where DFSNZ so decides, it will proceed to notify its decision and bring the anti-doping rule Violation Proceedings as set out in Rule 8.
+At any stage in an investigation the Commission may decide that it will bring anti-doping rule Violation Proceedings.
+Where the Commission so decides, it will proceed to notify its decision and bring the anti-doping rule Violation Proceedings as set out in Rule 8.

 NOTIFICATION AND REFERRAL TO THE SPORTS TRIBUNAL